And our Fantastic Student Assistants

-will be a sophomore at the North Allegheny School District for the 2013 to 2014 school year.
-Kevin participated in Andrew's Leap during the summer of 2012 and is returning this year as a teaching assistant for the intro programming track.
-Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students alike at his school.
+will be a junior at the North Allegheny School District for the 2014 to 2015 school year.
+Kevin was a teaching assistant for the intro programming track at Leap during th summer of 2013 and is returning to teach a second year.
+Harboring a great passion for computers, Kevin programs games almost as frequently as he plays them, and he has taught computer applications to teachers and students at his school.

 Griffin van de Venne